 - ½ tsp. salt

 - ½ cup packed brown sugar

 For the Cinnamon Frosting

 - 3 Tbsp. vegan butter like Earth Balance

 - 1 tsp. ground cinnamon

-- 1-2 Tbsp. milk (or nut-milk)
+- 1-2 Tbsp. non-dairy milk

-Using a hand mixer or stand mixer, on low speed, mix all dry ingredients, including brown sugar in a mixing bowl.
+- Using a hand mixer or stand mixer, on low speed, mix all dry ingredients, including brown sugar in a mixing bowl.
 Add butter and vanilla and 1 Tablespoon of milk continue mixing.
-Add more milk, 1 tsp. at a time until frosting is thick but spreadable.
+Add more milk, 1 teaspoon at a time until frosting is thick but spreadable.
 Cover with plastic wrap and store in the refrigerator until ready to use.